 Dramatically, I received 189 PR invitation on the first day of my arrival in China.
 That invitation lasted for 2 months.

-I considered going to Thailand for 14 days, but my father still disallowed me to do that.
-He told me to wait for the lift of the travel ban which he thought would end soon.
+I considered going to Thailand for 14 days, but my father was still strongly against me to do that.
+He told me to wait for the lift of the travel ban which he thought would come soon.

-The bad news you might have already guessed: the ban lift didn’t exist at all!
+The bad news you might have already guessed: the ban lift didn’t happen at all!

 I lost my last opportunity to receive a bridging visa, which meant I would be very likely to have to leave Australia in September this year to wait for my PR if Google wouldn’t sponsor me for a visa.
 Otherwise, I might have to convert to a student visa to work part-time.